rorycl/gopg-anonymiser/README.md

 ## Running the programme

+	./gopg-anonymise -h

 	Usage:
 	  gopg-anonymise : a simple postgresql dump file anonymiser.

-	Anonymise a postgresql dump file using a toml settings file setting out the deletion, string_replace and file_replace filters to use.
+	Anonymise a postgresql dump file using a toml settings file setting out the deletion, or columnar uuid, string or file filters to use.

 	gopg-anonymise -s <settings.toml> [-o output or stdout] [-t test] [Input]